influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withName(name)
 ```

-Name is the name of the template
+"Name is the name of the template"

 ### fn spec.templateDefaults.withNodeSelector